How A University Pivoted to Virtual Instruction and Learning As the COVID-19 Crisis Escalated

 Laboratory and design coursework, as well as student and faculty research, also moved online.

-Libera began tasking his Design V students with projects such as virtual sustainability analyses of the energy consumption and carbon dioxide emissions associated with various materials' manufacturing, transportation, use and disposal.
+Libera began tasking D5 students with projects such as virtual sustainability analyses of the energy consumption and carbon dioxide emissions associated with various materials' manufacturing, transportation, use and disposal.

-"They could do that analysis from home, using the analysis package, gaining considerable insights."
+"They could actually do that analysis from home, using the analysis package, gaining considerable insights."

-Libera also shifted his course assessment on the fly, moving from the usual group lab reports to individually produced video reports.
-Final sustainability presentations were made via Zoom video, as well, produced in teams.
+Libera also shifted his course assessments on the fly, moving from group lab reports to individually produced video reports.
+Final sustainability presentations for the semester were made via Zoom, as well, produced by student teams.

-"I felt that for a lab everything was transitioned very smoothly," comments Brittany Seelman, a chemical engineering major in the class of 2022 who participated in the D5 course.
-"I already knew how to use the software from earlier labs that we had done in the class; there were some aspects I hadn't used before, but Professor Libera and his TAs went over how all the different programs we'd be using worked during Zoom calls.
+"I felt that for a lab everything was transitioned very smoothly," said Brittany Seelman, a chemical engineering major who participated in the D5 course.
+"I already knew how to use the software from earlier labs we had done in class.
+There were some aspects I hadn't used before, but Professor Libera and his TAs went over how all the different programs we'd be using worked during Zoom calls."

-"I also really appreciated that all our instructions were transitioned into a completely online format, which were easy to follow and understand even if you couldn't attend the Zoom lecture times."
+"I also really appreciated that all our instructions were transitioned into a completely online format, which was easy to follow and understand even if you couldn't attend the Zoom lecture times."

-Industry professor Clarke Snell, who teaches another, lower-level required design course (“D2”) to first-year students, noticed the same trend.
+Industry professor Clarke Snell, who teaches another required design course (“D2”) to first-year students, noticed the same trend.

-“I think students were actually more willing to ask questions in breakout rooms than in person, and I did a lot more private Zoom meetings than I ever have done during private office hours,” comments Snell.
-“In the end, we ended up getting some good work done.”
+“I think students were actually more willing to ask questions in breakout rooms than in person, and I did a lot more private Zoom meetings than I ever have done during private office hours,” said Snell.
+“In the end, we ended up getting good work done.”

-The D2 class project involved designing a simple sensor network infrastructure that collects environmental data such as temperature, humidity and light levels, then publishes and analyzes that data.
+The D2 section's class project involved designing a simple sensor-network infrastructure that collects environmental data such as temperature, humidity and light levels, then publishes and analyzes that data.

-“Since we did not have access to our 3D printers,” says Snell, “that freed up time in the design lab workflow.
+“Since we did not have access to our 3D printers,” said Snell, “that freed up time in the workflow.
 I was impressed how some teams took advantage of that to make much more elaborate enclosures.”

 One team of three D2 students, for instance, designed a working enclosure styled after New York’s Guggenheim Museum from scratch, using software tools — without access to any of the structure’s blueprints.

-“Not only is it formally accurate, but it’s also functional,” Snell says.
+“Not only is it formally accurate, but it’s also functional,” points out Snell.
 “The drawers, the sensors, the battery compartment and the wiring harnesses are all elegantly designed.
 It's not just a cool looking model but a very good early version toward a conceptually marketable product.”

 Business professor Peter Koen, who developed and co-teaches a required first-year introduction to entrepreneurial thinking course with required professional video presentations, pivoted as well.